cloudsigma/cloudsigma-docs/drives.rst

       }

-Availability groups
+Availability Groups
 -------------------

 It is possible to query which drives share common storage hosts.
 See :ref:`drive-availability`.

-Creating or Cloning drives to Different infrastructure (Avoid)
+Creating or Cloning Drives to Different Infrastructure (avoid)
 ---------------------------------------------------------------

 It is possible to hint the system which drives are preferred to be on separate physical storage host.